microdotblog/indie-microblogging/part3/micropub.md

 Many protocols attempt to be so comprehensive that they start off complicated and difficult to implement unless all at once.
 They over-specify everything that might be needed, even if there is no real-world example in use for it yet.
 Micropub isn't like that.

 ### Learning from XML-RPC and AtomPub

-To understand how Micropub came to be — first created in 2015 and then formalized as a W3C recommendation in 2017 — we should rewind back in 2001 with the Blogger API, XML-RPC, and AtomPub.
+To understand how Micropub came to be — first created in 2015 and then formalized as a W3C recommendation in 2017 — we should rewind back in 2001 with the Blogger API and XML-RPC.

 For my interview with Brent Simmons in Part 2, Brent talks about how easy XML-RPC was.
 And with good tools that understood XML, like the Frontier scripting environment that Brent worked in, it _was_ easy.
 All the complexity of serializing data structures into XML was hidden from you.